 John F. Sowa

-This is a revised and extended version of an article that was originally written for the Encyclopedia of Artificial Intelligence, edited by Stuart C. Shapiro, Wiley, 1987, second edition, 1992.
+This is an updated version of an article in the Encyclopedia of Artificial Intelligence, edited by Stuart C. Shapiro, Wiley, 1987, second edition, 1992.
 Most of the text from 1992 is unchanged, but more references and updates have been added.

 A semantic network or net is a graph structure for representing knowledge in patterns of interconnected nodes and arcs.
 Computer implementations of semantic networks were first developed for artificial intelligence and machine translation, but earlier versions have long been used in philosophy, psychology, and linguistics.
 The Giant Global Graph of the Semantic Web is a large semantic network (Berners-Lee et al. 2001; Hendler & van Harmelen 2008).

 What is common to all semantic networks is a declarative graphic representation that can be used to represent knowledge and support automated systems for reasoning about the knowledge.
 Some versions are highly informal, but others are formally defined systems of logic.
 Following are six of the most common kinds of semantic networks:

-Network notations and linear notations are both capable of expressing equivalent information, but certain representational mechanisms are better suited to one form or the other.
+Network notations and linear notations are capable of expressing equivalent information.
+But certain kinds of information are easier to express or process in one form or the other.
 Since the boundary lines are vague, it is impossible to state necessary and sufficient conditions that include all semantic networks while excluding other systems that are not usually called semantic networks.
 Section 7 of this article discusses the syntactic mechanisms used to express information in network notations and compares them to the corresponding mechanisms used in linear notations.

 The oldest known semantic network was drawn in the 3rd century AD by the Greek philosopher Porphyry in his commentary on Aristotle’s categories.
 Porphyry used it to illustrate Aristotle’s method of defining categories by specifying the genus or general type and the differentiae that distinguish different subtypes of the same supertype.
 Figure 1 shows a version of the Tree of Porphyry, as it was drawn by the logician Peter of Spain (1239).
 It illustrates the categories under Substance, which is called the supreme genus or the most general category.